fridlmue/pyAvaCore/README.md

 ## Dependencies

 As on some target platforms the number of available Python dependecies is limited, the project aims to work with minimal external dependencies.
+The dependencies can be found in the ["requirements.txt"](requirements.txt).
 Python 3.6 is the current Python target version.

 ## Supported Regions
 At the moment the following regions are supported with the localization versions mentioned: